 A poignant and uplifting tribute to the lives, journeys and stories of pioneering Jamaicans no longer with us who settled in Leeds during the 1940’s-60’s.

 Traditionally their funeral programmes, photos capturing the hopes and dreams of younger days and eulogies tell a singular life story.
-Curated by Susan Pitter, bringing them together for Eulogy tells the story of a generation.
+Curated by Susan Pitter, featuring Paul Floyd Blake's contemporary portraits of their descendants and design by Lee Goater, bringing them together for Eulogy tells the story of a generation.

 SING A SANKEY